Agnes Gund

 Agnes Gund (August 13, 1938 – September 18, 2025) was an American philanthropist, arts patron, art collector, and arts education and social justice advocate.
-She was President Emerita and Life Trustee of the Museum of Modern Art (MoMA) and Chairman of its International Council.
+She was President Emerita and Life Trustee of the Museum of Modern Art and Chairman of its International Council.
 She was a board member of MoMA PS1.
 In 1977, in response to New York City budget cuts to arts education in public schools, Gund founded Studio in a School, a nonprofit that engages professional artists as art instructors in public schools and community-based organizations.

 Early life and education

+Gund was born in Cleveland, Ohio, on August 13, 1938, to Jessica Roesler Gund, and George Gund II.
+Her father was president of Cleveland Trust; her mother, who died in 1954, had managed their home, and instilled in Agnes an appreciation for art (including through visits to and classes at the Cleveland Museum of Art).

+Agnes was the second oldest of six children.
+Her brothers, Gordon and George would go on to become partners in Gund Investment and owners of the NHL and NBA teams; Her brother Graham would become an architect, brother Geoff a teacher of economics and American history, and her sister, Louise, a Tony Award–winning theatrical producer.

-Gund was born in Cleveland, Ohio, on August 13, 1938.
-She became interested in art while a 15-year-old student at Miss Porter's School in Farmington, Connecticut.
+Gund developed her interest in art, after the death of her mother, when she became a 15-year-old student at Miss Porter's School in Farmington, Connecticut.
 "I had a magical art history teacher who didn't just give you the artist's name and the date of the picture, she showed you how to look at artwork," Gund said.
 Later, Gund attended Connecticut College for Women, where she received a bachelor's degree in history in 1960.
-She received her master's degree in art history from Harvard in 1980.
+She later continued her studies with graduate work in art history, and received a master's degree from Harvard in 1980.